sallyejson/ejsallyson.io/_pages/contact.md

 comments: true
 ---

-"Hello"
+You can reach me using the contact form below, and I will get back to you within a few business days.
-For anything else, use the contact form below.
+Thanks!

 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/{form_id}" method="post">
   <fieldset id="fs-frm-inputs">